sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 #### Test steps
-* Configure the same number of vteps across all leafs.
-Number of vteps will be taken as user input while running the script.
+* Configure the same number of leafs across all spines.
+Number of leafs will be taken as user input while running the script with each leaf having single vtep.
 * Configure EBGP/IBGP as underlay protocol.
 * Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.